mariogeiger/oddmind/README.md

 # oddmind: learning chiral segmentation of the brain

-The aim is to train an equivariant neural network to segment the cerebelum in a brain.
+The aim is to train an equivariant neural network to segment the cerebellum in a brain.
 It has to distinguish between the left and right cerebellum.
 To do so we output an odd scalar value for each voxel.
 Zero for the background, one for the left and minus one for the right.